dignifiedalpaca/blog/README.md

 ### Adding custom scripts

 You may want to add custom scripts for analytics purposes (or anything else you may want).
-For this purpose, there is 2 variables in the configuration of smallblog:
+For this purpose, there are 2 variables in the configuration of smallblog:

-* `customHeaderScript`: The script will be added between the tags `<head></head>`, be careful, because of htmx boosting, they will only execute with full page refresh.
+* `customHeaderScript`: The script will be added between the tags `<head></head>`, be careful, because of HTMX boosting, they will only execute with full page refresh.
 * `customBodyScript`: The script will be placed at the top of the `<body></body>`, it will be executed at every page change.

 I configured [plausible.io](https://plausible.io) in my personal blog.
-They are asking you to set up their script in the header of the pages but I only got the tracking working correctly when I moved the script in the body.
+They are asking you to set up their script in the header of the pages, but I only got the tracking working correctly when I moved the script in the body.

 ## Installation